FDelporte/FXGLSystemMonitoring/blog.md

 we already have taken a look at the [FXGL game development framework](https://github.com/AlmasB/FXGL) developed by [Almas Baimagambetov](https://twitter.com/AlmasBaim).

-But, this gaming engine can also be used for other use-cases.
-In this post we will be building a system monitoring dashboard which can run on a Raspberry Pi to keep an eye on any device which can report its state to a queue.
+But, this game engine can also be used for other use cases.
+In this post we will be building a system monitoring dashboard, which can run on a Raspberry Pi.
+The dashboard can be used to keep an eye on any device that can report its state to a queue.

-## Application description
+## Application Description

 For this post a proof-of-concept has been set up using one Raspberry Pi as the "central system" to host the queue (Mosquitto).
-On this Raspberry Pi and others, a Python script runs to send the device state every second to this queue.
+On this Raspberry Pi and others, a Python script runs to send the device state every second to the queue.
-For every new device (IP address) which appears in the list, a new "tile" is created to show some of the data.
-By clicking on this tile, a new screen is opened with a chart.
+For every new device (determined by the IP address) that appears in the list, a new dashboard "tile" is created to show some of the data.
+By clicking on this tile, we can enlarge the tile view to incorporate all of the data being received.

 ![Diagram test setup](images/diagram.png)